Partner

 Public Procurement & Public Contracts

-Tim has a longstanding specialist practice in public procurement law.
-He has been involved in some of the highest profile projects and court cases and has been described by one of the Directories as ‘…a procurement heavyweight’.
+Tim has a longstanding specialist practice in public procurement.
+He has been involved in some of the highest profile projects and court cases and has been described by one of the Directories as ‘…a procurement heavyweight.’

 • Advising the Foreign & Commonwealth Office and drafting its Global Procurement Policy and Guidance.

-• Lead lawyer for HM Government on the £1,300 million PFI programme for the construction of the new headquarters for GCHQ;
+• Working as a lead negotiator for HM Government on the £1.3 billion PFI programme for the construction of GCHQ’s headquarters in Cheltenham.

-• Advising on operational PFI/PF2 project agreements and the Covid 19 Supplier Relief Policy.
+• Advising on operational PFI/PF2 project agreements; Covid 19 Supplier Relief Policy and preparations for handover.

-• On the client side, establishing full-service, multi-user, multi-provider framework agreements for government departments; NDPBs local authorities and NHS bodies;
+• Establishing multi-user, multi-provider framework agreements for government departments; NDPBs local authorities and NHS bodies.

 He has also been involved in major innovative public/private collaborations and policy innovations in England and Wales including: